-Dr. Beverly bought her Barrie, ON practice after the former owner suffered health issues that forced her to stop working.
+Dr. Beverley bought her Barrie, ON practice after the former owner suffered health issues that forced her to stop working.
 Subsequently, a business partner purchased half the practice, and together, they moved to successively larger offices establishing themselves as a progressive practice with happy staff and satisfied patients.

 A Few Twists and Turns

-Her partner started to take an interest in the IRIS business model, and after some talks with Dr. Francis Jean (the late founder of IRIS), Dr. Beverly ultimately became partners with IRIS.
+Her partner started to take an interest in the IRIS business model, and after some talks with Dr. Francis Jean (the late founder of IRIS), Dr. Beverley ultimately became partners with IRIS.
 The partnership agreement was a long and difficult negotiation process, and included a plan for two new startup practices.

-The original arrangement proposed would have resulted in IRIS owning 50% of the practice, and Dr. Beverly and her partner with 25% each.
-After some family issues forced her partner to relocate, IRIS bought his half of the practice, and recalibrated ownership to a 50/50 position with Dr. Beverly.
+The original arrangement proposed would have resulted in IRIS owning 50% of the practice, and Dr. Beverley and her partner with 25% each.
+After some family issues forced her partner to relocate, IRIS bought his half of the practice, and recalibrated ownership to a 50/50 position with Dr. Beverley.

 With significant emotional investment on the part of both parties, negotiations were tough.
-At the time, IRIS had less flexible rules around their business model; in particular, there was an expectation that their doctors work five days a week, which didn’t suit Dr. Beverly: “I didn’t want someone telling me that I couldn’t take Wednesday afternoon off, or if I had to work late nights.”
+At the time, IRIS had less flexible rules around their business model; in particular, there was an expectation that their doctors work five days a week, which didn’t suit Dr. Beverley: “I didn’t want someone telling me that I couldn’t take Wednesday afternoon off, or if I had to work late nights.”

 She was able to negotiate with IRIS to retain her existing work-life balance, describing them as “special considerations” that she and the company ironed out.